alexandrenm/Geospatial-Visualisation-with-R/README.md

 * This one looks really good
 * Clearly, something happened in Southend-on-Sea, Basildon, Gays, Chalmsford, Harlow, Colchester and Calcton-on-Sea in January 2017
-* Next, it would be interesting to look what happened in each of this cities and compare
+* Next, it would be interesting to look what happened in each of these cities and compare
 * Compare to other months (this is only January 2017)
 * Compare to population density
 * Adding the borders of Essex would help